fredrik-j-lindberg/discord-social-bot/README.md

   If your event has a `channelId="<idhere>"` as well as `shouldRemind="true"` in its description, a reminder for the event will be sent ~24 hours before, pinging the ones set as interested

+- **User data**

+  - Via /pii a user can enter user data about themselves
+  - Via /userdata you can view users data that they have shared

+    _Note: This requires the guild config to have enabled the birthdayInput field in "piiFields"_

+  - Bot will wish happy birthday to those who have their birthday today

+    _Note: This requires the birthdayWishes channel to be set in the guild config_

 ## Getting Started

 ### Pre-requisites: